LefanTan/takemethere-mono/blog/README.md

 Built using Astro, feel free to read the [documentation](https://docs.astro.build) on Astro before continuing!

+## Deployment

+Deployed using Google Cloud Run.

+To initiate deployment to staging environment, create a PR and merge to `main`.

 ## 🚀 Project Structure

 Inside of your Astro project, you'll see the following folders and files: